nymlab/jsonwebtoken/README.md

 - ES384
 - EdDSA

+Under ptd feature in only supports
+- EdDSA

 ## How to use
 Complete examples are available in the examples directory: a basic one and one with a custom header.